 - (f) Repeat installation of library.
-If you want to repeat the installation for some reason, first remove object files according to previous step (e). - Test installation.
-The installation of ARPACK will be tested in Section 8.1 below (solver ARPACK invoked for solution of eigenvalue problems amongst test examples).
+If you want to repeat the installation for some reason, first remove object files according to previous step (e) above. - Test installation.
+The installation of ARPACK will be tested in Section 8.1 below.

 7. INSTALL AND LAUNCH CCX, TEST INSTALLATION, GETTING STARTED AND TEST EXAMPLES